jyjeong027/Term_Deposit_Recommendation/README.md

 2. **Model Selection & Training**
    - RandomForest Classifier with Hyperparameter tuning
-   - Model evaluation using:
+   - Model evaluation using (Accuracy, Precision, Recall, F1-score):
-   - Accuracy, Precision, Recall, F1-score
+     - Precision prioritized to keep low false positive which may result in waste of budget
    - Feature Importance Identification

 3. **Final Outcome**